leoaviana/WoWmapperX/README.md

 It's primary purpose is to handle DualShock 4 or Xbox/Xinput controller input and convert it into button presses and mouse movements which are then sent to WoW and processed by [ConsolePortLK](https://github.com/leoaviana/ConsolePortLK).
 ConsolePortLK binds each key to an action within World of Warcraft, and features a full UI and many features for enhanced gameplay with a controller.
 WoWmapperX also includes force feedback and input assistance utilites such as vibration, automatic cursor centering and pseudo-analog-sensitive movement as well as many more features designed to make efficient controller gameplay a reality in the World of Warcraft.

-## What is the difference between WoWmapperX and WoWmapper?
+### What is the difference between WoWmapperX and WoWmapper?

-WoWmapperX has a lot of differences compared to WoWmapper, some of these are:
+WoWmapperX has some differences compared to WoWmapper, which are:

 1. Updated project to use .NET 8 and newer (currently using .NET 9 beta for 32bit [NativeAOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/) support.)
 2. Migrated from [WPF UI](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/overview/) to [AvaloniaUI](https://avaloniaui.net/) to be able to execute under Wine on Linux.
 Seems to run fine but needs more testing.